JosephOler/BrainwaveLabelServer/README.md

-Make sure "brain_signal_similarity.py" and classifier are in the same directory as "server.py"
+Make sure "brain_signal_similarity.py" and "RF_classifier.jotlib" are in the same directory as "server.py"

 HTML template is "template.html" make sure it is in a separate folder labelled "templates" located within the same directory as "server.py"